Thinking about Investing? Investment-Savvy Checklist

 - by Saundra Davis

-A lot of Savers tell us they’re interested in investing.
+A lot of members tell us they’re interested in investing.
 Maybe you’re starting to save regularly, and you’re wondering how your money can work for you instead of sitting passively in a bank account.

 What are your goals?